christt105/Sprite_Ordering_and_Camera_Culling_Personal_Research/docs/index.md

 	}
 }
 ```
-After getting all animations, we have to make the pushback of the frames.
+After getting all animations, we must make the pushback of the frames.
 An example:
 ```cpp
 void Player::PushBack() {